 I laughed at his description and asked, “Did she notice?”

 After many years of similar bouquets, given on similar occasions, she eventually told him to stop bringing her flowers as they would just die and she’d like something that stayed around awhile.
 Most likely she meant something shiny.

 A few moments later, the funeral director ushered the priest into the room and we all stood for the final prayer before the casket was closed.
 When the priest finished, each of us filed past Mom, lying still on her white satin lining in her refined black knit dress.
 As I bent to kiss her goodbye, I noticed that along with her prayer book and rosary was tucked a recipe card.
 My sister had not forgotten about the flask, but decided it would be better to include the instructions for making a Manhattan instead, to be sure God got it right when Mom arrived.

 Climbing into the car in the parking lot, my husband, daughter and I found ourselves third in line after the hearse, behind my father’s and brother’s cars.
-Alan had stayed behind to carry out his task as pallbearer.
+My son had stayed behind to carry out his task as pallbearer.

 As we waited for others to get into their cars, the funeral director worked his way down the line, planting a small black flag on a magnetic base on the hood of each car.
 He told us to keep our headlights on.

 And that’s when the questions began — not from my son or daughter, as I was expecting, but from my husband, and I realized I had wasted the time preparing my son so carefully; he seemed to be carrying out his role without concern.